-Spring is fast approaching and you’ve probably thought about what outfits to wear for your spring engagement session.
-Spring engagement sessions in Toledo can be difficult as the weather changes so much, so I am here to help!
+Spring is fast approaching and you’ve probably thought about what outfits to wear for your spring engagement session. they can be difficult as the weather changes, so I am here to help!

 Think as a pair